Solicitor-Client Privilege in Ontarioachkarlaw-admin

 An Exception to Confidentiality

 Confidentiality can be revoked where there is an imminent risk to an identifiable person or a group.
 In such circumstances, legal professionals may disclose confidential information, but it must be to the minimum extent necessary to prevent such harm.
 Your confidentiality still applies to the rest of the information discussed with your lawyer.
 These situations are fortunately rare, and your lawyer should advise you of potential hazards that could require disclosure.

-Solicitor-client privilege is the most common form of privileged communication and it attaches to documents and discussions that are between a lawyer and their client.
+Solicitor-client privilege in Ontario is the most common form of privileged communication and it attaches to documents and discussions that are between a lawyer and their client.
 This information is intended to be kept confidential and must be for the main purpose of obtaining legal advice.
 The privileged status of this confidential communication allows clients to openly discuss relevant information with their lawyer without needing to worry about any future prejudice to their legal matter.
 This privilege is a rule of law that protects clients from being compelled to disclose the legal advice they received and prevents opposing parties from calling upon their lawyer to give testimony.